-The Advanced Diploma of Leadership and Management is a recognised qualification to become an Executive Manager.
+The Advanced Diploma of Leadership and Management is the recognised qualification to pursue senior roles such as an Executive Manager.

 This course focuses on developing your ability to provide leadership and strategic direction for both teams and organisations as a whole.
 You will learn to use initiative and exercise judgement to plan and implement strategy and management across an organisation, including accountability at both a personal and team level.